isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Related Genome Ontology data is provided by the GO Consortium and the Gene Ontology Resource.

-The database also includes miRNA Expression annotations and target interactions loaded from the miRBase database and the miRTarBase database.
+The data set also includes miRNA Expression annotations and target interactions loaded from the miRBase database and the miRTarBase database.

 File Metadata
 ==============

 Information about raw data files including Google Cloud Storage paths (e.g. tables with information about files available at the GDC, including GCS paths, creation dates, file uuids, etc.)

-Most of the data is pulled from the Genomic Data Commons and created into BigQuery tables.
-We divide the metadata information into several tables.
-Below is a more detailed description of all the tables created.
+The metadata data sets contain information about raw data files.
+Some of the information included are Google Cloud Storage paths, available GDC files, creation dates, and file UUIDs.
+Most of the data are pulled from the Genomic Data Commons to create several BigQuery tables.

 Case ID Data
 -------------